VKCOM/statshouse/website/docs/admin/manage-budgets.md

 | The administrators have created the `foo` namespace for you.     | The `foo:bar` metric belongs to the `foo` namespace.<br/>The `abc` metric belongs to a default namespace. |
 | There is **no** `buz` namespace in your StatsHouse installation. | The `buz:bar` metric belongs to a default namespace.                                                      |

-Namespaces allow you to budget the cluster resources.
-You can allocate the disk space for your namespace so that you can send at least N bytes per second and nobody interferes with your data.
-This kind of budgeting may be crucial when you need minimum sampling.

 As an administrator, create a namespace using the admin panel in the left StatsHouse menu:

 <img src={NamespaceAdd} width="800"/>